Christians Protest Witch ‘Resist Trump’ Spell, Ritual

 For example, in mid-September 2015, a witch cast spells against Donald Trump and posted their rituals on YouTube.

 Other politicians besides Trump are also the target of witches.
-In 2011, Guardian reported that witches in Romania gathered to cast spells against taxes.
-The problem arose when the government demanded that witches register as self-employed businesses and start paying a 16-percent tax.
+In 2011, The Guardian reported that witches in Romania gathered to cast spells against taxes.
+The problem arose when the government demanded that witches register as self-employed businesses and start paying a 16 percent tax.

 As a reaction to this tax, over 10 witches planned to ensure “evil will befall” the government by tossing poison mandrake plant into a Romanian river.